 No matter where you go, there’s bound to be some garbage.
+This was something that really surprised me in my first 36 hours in Bali.
 There seems to be trash everywhere you look, whether it be on the side of the road, in the rivers, or near the beaches.
 It’s kind of disappointing seeing all of it, but still the beauty of Bali shines through.

 3. Drivers like to honk for no apparent reason.

 While walking down the road, it seemed as though my friend and I would get honked at every 5 seconds.
 We’re still not sure if male drivers were flirting with us or if they were looking for some people to pay them for a ride?
 Who knows.

 Also, while riding in a car or on a motorbike, drivers really like to honk just for the hell of it.
 Not going to lie, I got annoyed real quick.